Superstrong coupling in circuit quantum electrodynamics

 Fortunately, non-linearity can be dramatically enhanced in our system by reducing the size of the split-junction such that $E_J/E_C \sim 1$.
 Because of large quantum fluctuations of the Josephson phase, enabled by $Z_{\infty} \sim R_Q$~\cite{Corlevi2006Duality}, the series expansion of the cosine non-linearity becomes invalid.
 Moreover, owing to the galvanic connection, the offset charge noise is eliminated by the large zero-frequency capacitance of the transmission line.
 In fact, for $E_J/E_C \sim 1$, our galvanic circuit QED system must be described by the boundary sine-Gordon quantum field theory.
 This quantum impurity model has a critical point at $Z_{\infty} = R_Q$~\cite{gogolin2004bosonization, affleck2008quantum}.
 It plays an important role in a broad range of phenomena, from dissipative quantum phase transitions~\cite{schmid1983diffusion,schon1990quantum}, to interacting electrons in one dimension~\cite{kane1992transmission}.
 Alternatively, the small junction can be replaced by either a flux~\cite{forn2017ultrastrong} or fluxonium~\cite{Manucharyan113, manucharyan2017resilience,Catelani2015Collective,Rastelli2015fluxonium} two-level-like qubits to implement the spin-$1/2$ Kondo impurity model in the bosonic representation.

-In summary, we have demonstrated an ideal superconducting resistor, with a value exceeding resistance quantum $R_Q \approx 6.5~\textrm{k}\Omega$, operating at frequencies beyond $10~\textrm{GHz}$, and whose internal modes are frequency resolved and hence are individually accessible.
-The spontaneous emission of a transmon qubit galvanically wired to it is not modified by the discreetness of the resistor spectral function at time scales shorter than the photon round trip time $\rho$, as long as the coupling to individual modes exceeds the mode spacing $1/\rho \approx 50-100~\textrm{MHz}$.
-The spontaneous emission linewidth is revealed by frequency shifts of the resistor's individual modes.
-This situation defines a \textit{superstrong} regime of light-matter coupling, relevant for exploring many-body physics with photons.
+In summary, we have demonstrated the operation of an ideal superconducting resistor, with a value comparable to resistance quantum $R_Q$, operating at frequencies beyond $10~\textrm{GHz}$, and whose internal modes are frequency resolved and hence are individually accessible.
+The spontaneous emission of a transmon qubit galvanically wired to it is not modified by the discreetness of the resistor spectral function at time scales shorter than the photon round trip time $\rho$, as long as the coupling to individual modes exceeds the mode spacing.
+Owing to the interaction which is strong already during time $\rho$, the dissipative dynamics of an artificial atom can be revealed by frequency shifts of the resistor's individual modes.
+This situation defines a novel \textit{superstrong} regime of light-matter coupling, relevant for exploring many-body physics with photons.

-We thank Moshe Goldstein and Cristiano Ciuti for stimulating discussions and acknowledge funding from NSF (DMR 1455261), US-Israel BSF (2016224), NSF PFC at JQI (1430094), ARO MURI (W911NF-15-1-0397) and ARO (W911NF-17-C-0024).\\ \\ \textbf{METHODS}\\ \\ \textbf{Device fabrication and measurement setup.} The devices were fabricated on a highly resistive silicon substrate using the standard Dolan bridge technique.
-The process involves e-beam lithography on a MMA/PMMA bi-layer resist and the subsequent double-angle deposition of aluminum with the intermediate oxidation step.
-The spectroscopy measurements are done in a single-port reflection geometry using the wireless interface described in \cite{kuzmin2018quantum}.
-A global magnetic field was used to create a flux through the split junction loop.